Our Genealogy Helper for Kipp ...

 By learning about Kipp (and the surrounding area) during the time that our ancestors lived, we hope to have a better understanding of both their community and its relationship to their lifes.
 We hope that this tool helps to give us an insight into their world.

 As we add data and organize our Gazetteer to help with our family research, we will be adding to this, our Genealogical Helper for Kipp.
 While we don't have information that is specific to any given person or family, we intend to expand our understanding about where and how people lived.

 Websites to Help With Your Genealogy Research ...

-When we do our genealogical research, we begin with the websites from Cyndi's List, FamilySearch and Genealogy Trails.
-These websites offer the information directly or else point to where you can find it.
+When we do our genealogical research, we first turn to the websites from Cyndi's List, FamilySearch and Genealogy Trails.
+These websites either offer the information directly or else point to where you can find it.
 Their information is open to everyone.

 To help you get started, the following links will take you to the pages that are relevant to Kipp:

 - The GenDisasters website specializes in newspaper articles about tragedies and disasters.
 While it makes interesting reading all by itself, it should be of special interest to genealogists and family historians looking for people who were either affected by or directly involved in such tragedies.

 Below are cemeteries that are in the vicinity of Kipp.

 This is a new section and is likely to have errors.
 If you find an error, such as a missing cemetery or we have the wrong name, please let us know.
 If you know of them, we would also appreciate learning about previous or alternate names.

 If you need information about a burial or interment, photos, transcripts, how to contact the cemetery or local authorities, please visit our selection of Genealogy Websites (see below).